All to play for in Russian-Chinese backyard

-If relations between Russia and China strengthen, the two powers will struggle for common policy on possible Russian soft underbelly of Central Asia, Afghanistan, Mongolia, the vital Europe/Asia Caucasus crossroads, the Baltics, Central and Eastern Europe and Southeastern Europe.
+If relations between Russia and China strengthen, the two powers will struggle for common policy on possible Russian soft underbelly Central Asia, as well as on Afghanistan, Mongolia, the vital Europe/Asia Caucasus crossroads, the Baltics, Central and Eastern Europe and Southeastern Europe.

 One description the Kremlin is not in favour of when it comes to describing Central Asia is “Russia’s soft underbelly”.
 Yet that is exactly what the region could turn out to be should Vladimir Putin’s bid for a new era of Russian greatness entirely unravel – and, as sympathetic to Russia as Xi Jinping might seem to be during his visit to Moscow, China is quietly positioning itself to ensure it does not waste opportunities if that turns out to be the future reality.